 What changed his mind?
 What evidence did Dr. Greenleaf encounter that so drastically turned him around?
 What facts did he discover that he could not rationally ignore?

 In order to answer that, let’s go back to that scene nearly 2,000 years ago.
 That night in the garden of Gethsemene, as a blood-thirsty mob came and arrested Jesus Christ.
 He was brought before Pilate, and there in plain view, Jesus Christ was spit upon, cursed, he was laughed at, whipped, beaten.
 He was branded a blasphemer.
 And He was sentenced to die by the most extreme, shameful form of capital punishment ever devised — crucifixion.
 Galatians 3:13 reads, “Cursed is every one that hangeth on a tree”.

-In the eyes of the world, Jesus Christ died a curse.
+In the eyes of the deceived world, Jesus Christ died a curse.
 He died as a criminal.
 He died in open shame and disgrace.
 How sad is it that they couldn’t see he did this for them!!

 And there stood His apostles — in stunned unbelief.
 Here was their hope.
 Here were 12 men that had forsaken all and followed this man.
 They believed in this man for 3 years.
 Can you imagine what was going on in their minds?
 Didn’t He heal the sick?
 Didn’t we see Him walk on water?
 Didn’t we see Him raise people from the dead?
 Didn’t we see Him still the raging storm?
-And to end like this?
+Then to end like this?
 THAT NIGHT, THERE STOOD 12 DEFEATED AND CONFUSED MEN!
-They had given up everything for naught.
-And then to die like He did.
-Beaten.
-Smitten.
-Humiliated.
-Guilty.
-Blasphemer.
+They had given up everything for naught and then to die like He did.
+Beaten, smitten, humiliated, guilty, blasphemer.
 A complete disgrace!
 Or so it seemed to them.
 Oh how wrong were they!

 And Mark 14:50, says, “And they all forsook him, and fled”.